Charles Henry Davis

-Charles Henry Davis (January 16, 1807 – February 18, 1877) was an American scientist and rear admiral of the United States Navy.
-While working for the U.S. Coast Survey, he researched tides and currents, and located an uncharted shoal that had caused wrecks off of the coast of New York.
+Charles Henry Davis (January 16, 1807 – February 18, 1877) was a self-educated American astronomer and rear admiral of the United States Navy.
+While working for the United States Coast Survey, he researched tides and currents, and located an uncharted shoal that had caused wrecks off of the coast of New York.
 During the American Civil War, he commanded the Western Gunboat Flotilla, where he won an important engagement in the First Battle of Memphis before capturing enemy supplies on a successful expedition up the Yazoo River.
 Davis was also one of the founders of the National Academy of Sciences in 1863 and he wrote several scientific books.

+Historian Donald L. Miller describes Davis during the time of the Civil War as "tall, solemn-looking and contemplative, with a drooping mustache that hung over his mouth."

 Early life

-Davis was born in Boston, Massachusetts.
-He attended the Boston Latin School and entered Harvard College in 1821, but left after two years when he was appointed as a midshipman in the United States Navy on August 12, 1823.
+Davis was born in Boston, Massachusetts, the son of Daniel Davis.
+He attended the Boston Latin School and entered Harvard College in 1821, where he studied mathematics.
+But left after two years when he was appointed as a midshipman in the United States Navy on August 12, 1823.

 Between 1827 and 1828, he served on board the frigate United States in the Pacific.
 In 1829, he was promoted to passed midshipman.
 From 1830 to 1833, he served on the sloop Ontario.
 In 1834, he was promoted to lieutenant and assigned to the Vincennes.
 In 1840 to 1841, he served on board the ship Independence.

 In 1841, he received an honorary Bachelor of Arts degree from Harvard; in 1868, he received an honorary LL.D. from the same institution.